 · Self-starter personality

-Please make the application as soon as possible as the applications are being reviewed on rolling basis.
-Student can be enrolled only one internship program for this academic year (either 6 months or 10 months internship program); therefore, it is important to mention duration while applying.
+Please make the application as soon as possible as the applications are being reviewed on a rolling basis.

 Note: This internship will be remote.

 Food Contact Materials FCM regulations